Wabtey/GloballyBikey/docs/thread_management.md

 If Customer 1 waits at Site 0, to return their bike.
 Site 0 has 9 bike already, so Customer 1 waits.
 Truck arrives and unloads 1 bike from Site 0 to match the `BORNE_SUP` (8), if truck doesn't notify Customer 1 will be stuck.
 A `notifyAll` is mandatory, because if truck unloads 2 bike and there is two customers waiting to return their bike.
 A `notify` is not enough

+### Optimize Notify call

+For the release version 3.
+Adjust the level of granularity by creating a new special Object within `Site` which is used only to be called as `wait()`.
+With this setup, we could send notify only to a special site, and avoid waking up others for nothing (from other sites).

 ## Parameters

 Without changing any initial parameters, we can put some bike on the truck already.